Using LSAT Scores for Admissions

 2. Reflection of future performance:

-A lot of recent studies show that the LSAT scores are a strong indication of the ability of the student and therefore reflect his/her future performance in law school.
-LSAT scores not only affect the admission possibilities of the candidate but also make a framework for his/her future in law school.
-The official website of the LSAT (www.lsac.org) has a few of these reports that state that many inferences about a student's future performance, mainly in his/her initial phase in law school, are made from their LSAT scores.
-A good LSAT performer ends up being a good law student and vice-versa; therefore through the scores of the LSAT, admissions not only become easier for you, the future foundation of your performance in law schools is set.
+A lot of recent studies show that the results of LSAT are a strong indication of the ability of the student and therefore reflect his/her future performance in law school.
+These scores not only affect the admission possibilities of the candidate but also make a framework of his/her future in law school.
+The official website of the LSAT (www.lsac.org) has a few of these reports that state that many inferences about a student's future performance, mainly in his/her initial phase in law school, are made from their performance in LSAT.
+A good performer ends up being a good law student and vice-versa; therefore through the scores getting through law schools not only becomes easier for you, the future foundation of your performance in these schools is set.

 3. Skill-set determination:

 The LSAT has three sections.
 All of these sections aim at evaluating the skills required for a successful law school student.
 The first section evaluates how well the student can read and gauge the details of what he/she is reading, in a short span of time.
 The second section evaluates how well a student can decipher the material and draw conclusions from it.
 It also measures the ability to map the links between one statement and another.
 The third section evaluates the ability of a student to draw logical inferences.
-It gives an idea about how well the student can finish the statements and respond to the connected questions after an in-depth understanding of the statements.
-An LSAT score proves that you are suitably skilled for law schools as against other scores that only reflect your general capacities.
-Therefore for law schools prefer prioritising the scores of your LSAT for admissions.
+It gives an idea about how well the student can finish the statements and respond to the connected questions after in-depth understanding of the statements.
+Good performance in LSAT proves that you are suitably skilled for law schools against other tests that only reflect your general capacities.
+Therefore, law schools prefer prioritizing this test for admissions.

 4. LSAT scores are fairly non-controversial...

-The LSAT is conducted worldwide.
-People from all walks of life take the LSAT to determine their acceptability to law schools.
-If their individual results from the various tests that they might have taken were to be considered for admissions, then the comparison would be biased.
+The law school test is conducted worldwide.
+People from all walks of life take this exam to determine their acceptability to law schools.
+If their individual results from various tests were to be considered for admissions, then the comparison would be biased.
 For example, you may have only completed graduation in India while another candidate from the U.S. may be a high school student.
 If both of you were to apply for admissions to law schools, then the school will be unable to rank your abilities based on any equal parameter.
 Your graduation marks have no correlation whatsoever with the achievements of the other candidate in high school.
-To remove this irregularity of qualifications of different candidates, the LSAT was devised and due to primary consideration the scores of the LSAT, admissions to law schools can be impartial and non controversial.
+To remove this irregularity of qualifications of different candidates, the LSAT was devised and due to primary consideration, the scores of the entrance exam to law schools can be impartial and non controversial.

 5. To help students apply to many schools at a time: